www-e/edrak/docs/ADMIN_DASHBOARD_PLAN_UPDATED.md

 # Updated Admin Dashboard Implementation Plan

 ## Overview
 This document outlines the implementation plan for the sportschool admin dashboard, following the project's established patterns and your specific preferences.
+It has been updated to reflect the current implementation status.

 ## Design Principles
 - **shadcn/ui Integration**: Use existing shadcn/ui components with the sportschool theme